nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `std/prelude`
 - `strformat` is now part of `include std/prelude`.
 - Added `sequtils` import to `prelude`.
-- `prelude` now works with the JavaScript target.
+- `prelude` now works with the JS target.
 - `prelude` can now be used via `include std/prelude`, but `include prelude` still works.